Eastern European Kreplach

-The kreplach represent our fate being "sealed" for the coming year.
-They are often served in chicken soup on Rosh HaShanah or before sundown the evening Yom Kippur begins.
-Wonton dough makes it very easy to make kreplach, but they will be floppy and thin.
-Homemade dough or purchased ravioli dough will give the thickness reminiscent of your grandmother's.
+Kreplach, the Yiddish name for triangular pasta usually filled with chopped meat or cheese and served in soup, represents our fate being "sealed" for the coming year.
+They are often served in chicken soup on Rosh HaShanah or before sundown on the evening Yom Kippur begins.
+Wonton dough makes for very easy kreplach, but they will be floppy and thin.
+Homemade dough or purchased ravioli dough will give the kreplach a nice, sturdy thickness.

 Ingredients